DJMF2015/project_work/6-JS Fundamentals/additional_labs/enumeration/enumeration.md

 passing it in makes it more clear what's going on, it's totally fine as well.

 ## Writing our own forEach
-> Let class do as exercise if going well.

 To really understand what a forEach is doing, we can write our own.
 Ours will work a little differently because it won't be a method on `Array`.